opensemanticworld/panelini/docs/components/index.md

 # Components

-Components are **Panelini-dependent** building blocks that rely on the Panelini framework's architecture and features.
-Unlike [Panels](../panels/index), components cannot function independently outside of Panelini.
+Components are **Panelini-coupled** building blocks that depend on the framework's layout and reactive wiring.
+Unlike {doc}`panels <../panels/index>`, a component typically can't be used outside a `Panelini` app.

-## Note

-The AI Chat component has been promoted to a standalone panel.
-See {doc}`AI Chat <../panels/ai>` for documentation.
-It now lives at `panelini.panels.ai` and can be used independently of Panelini.
+At the moment there are no active components — the AI chat moved from this layer to {doc}`../panels/ai` so it could be reused standalone.

+## When to write a component (vs a panel)

+Choose **component** when:

+- The code assumes specific regions exist (e.g. writes into the sidebar + main at once).
+- It manipulates `Panelini`'s `param` surface directly.
+- It only ever runs inside a Panelini shell.

+Choose **panel** when:

+- The code is a self-contained Panel viewable.
+- It could be embedded in any Panel app.
+- It bridges JavaScript via `AnyWidget` + Vue.

+Panels are the default.
+Components are an escape hatch.

 ## Contributing

-If you'd like to contribute a component, see the [contributing guide](https://github.com/opensemanticworld/panelini/blob/main/CONTRIBUTING.md).
+Interested in adding one?
+The repository's contributing guide has the details: [CONTRIBUTING.md](https://github.com/opensemanticworld/panelini/blob/main/CONTRIBUTING.md).